-Specifically ask this question open-ended and be sure to follow up with a number of “What’s next?”
-Or “Why that step?”
-Or “And who will I directly be working with?”
+Make this question open-ended, and follow up with a number of “What’s next?” or “Why that step?” or “And who will I directly be working with?” questions.

 “What are the time requirements to build that package?”

-There is no right answer here and more time isn’t necessarily better or worse, but you should be thinking about this question as to how it relates to your objectives.
-Does the broker require weekly lunch meetings for 6 weeks before getting your first quote?
-Are they able to get you quotes tomorrow so you can meet a deadline to add benefits?
-Do they spend significant time educating you on what they are building, or simply ask some questions and then come back with the solution?
+There is no right answer here and more time isn’t necessarily better or worse, but you should think about how this question relates to your objectives.
+Does the broker require weekly lunch meetings for six weeks before getting your first quote?
+Can they get you quotes tomorrow so you can meet a deadline to add benefits?
+Do they spend significant time educating you on what they are building or simply ask some questions and then come back with the solution?
 What works best for you?

 Additionally, think about how they refer to the competition.
-Are they overly negative to build themselves up, or do they have true value that differentiates themselves and they focus on their own business rather than defaming the competition?
+Are they overly negative to build themselves up, or do they have true value and focus on their own business rather than defaming the competition?
 This question should provide some insight into whether or not you’d like to work with them.